 "One Yank, Milton Matthews, darted forward and ripped the 7th Tennessee flag out of the stunned Tennessean holding it.
 A Federal officer recorded the feat, saying Matthews 'dashed into a squad of Rebels who had gathered round a beautiful stand of colors, and … knocked down the color bearer, seized the colors as they fell, and rushed on to another portion of the field.'"

-If you fought in Korea, if your family fought in Korea, or if you were a kid during this era, this book should be on your shelf.
+If someone in your family fought in Korea, and / or if you were a kid during this era, this book should be on your shelf.

-More than 170 front pages of newspapers from across Wisconsin and around the nation are utilized to report the Korean War, the many other crises that President Truman handled, and daily life in the exact middle of the century.
-The result is a blend of news and Americana that other books do not attempt.
+More than 170 front pages of newspapers from several Wisconsin cities and from around the nation are utilized to report the Korean War, the many other crises that President Truman handled, and daily life in the exact middle of the century.
+The result is a blend of war news and Americana that other books do not attempt.

 Particular emphasis is placed on the author's hometown of Madison, Wis., where horrible war developments shared page 1 with such things as the arrival of a new elephant at the local zoo.

-The book profiles men from all over Wisconsin who died in Korea – ranging from the first month of the war to the last days – and interviews 15 who fought there.
-It is going out of print soon, but currently is available in print and as an e-book, so you can take a closer look at the cover and its contents by clicking here: at Amazon.
+The book profiles several men from all over Wisconsin who died in Korea – ranging from the first month of the war to the last days – and interviews 15 who fought there.
+It is now out of print, but still available from the author.
+Signed copies are available by clicking "Contact Us" on the menu bar at the top of this screen.